larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/README.md

 ### Graduation Rates by State

 ![2015 US National Graduation Rates](https://github.com/larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/blob/master/ACGR_Map_A_Glimpse.jpg)
+**Figure 1: Non-interactive version of color map.
+The graduation rate for all students in the U.S. was 83.2% in 2015.**

   The graduation rates for students in each of the 50 United States is displayed in Figure 1.
 Iowa topped the country at 90.8%, followed closely by New Jersey (89.7%), Alabama (89.3%), and Texas (89.0%).
 The state with the lowest graduation rate was New Mexico at 68.6%.
 States which fared slightly better were Nevada (71.3%), Oregon (73.8%), and Mississippi (75.4%).